FACTION BRIEF

 The practice is: show up.
 Sit in a chair.
 Listen to someone else describe an experience that mirrors yours.
 Notice that you are uncomfortable.
 Stay anyway.

-The discomfort IS the recovery.
-Synthetic companions are frictionless.
-They adapt to your preferences, anticipate your needs, smooth every conversational edge.
-The result, over years, is atrophy — the social muscles required for imperfect human communication weaken from disuse.
-Sitting in a room full of unpredictable humans who interrupt each other, mishear each other, and sometimes sit in awkward silence is not a failure of the support group format.
+The discomfort is the recovery.
+Synthetic companions are frictionless — they adapt to preferences, anticipate needs, smooth every conversational edge.
+The result, over years, is atrophy.
+The social muscles required for imperfect human communication weaken from disuse.
+Sitting in a room full of unpredictable people who interrupt each other, mishear each other, and sometimes produce awkward silence is not a failure of the support group format.
 It is the treatment.

 Notable Members